abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 This is probably one of the simplest type of function that exists &mdash; it encodes a *one-to-one relationship* between the sets.
 That is to say, *one* element from the source is connected to exactly *one* element from the target (and the other way around).

-But functions can also express relationships of the type *many-to-one*, where *many* elements from the source might be connected to *one* element from the target (but not the other way around).
+But functions usually express relationships of the type *many-to-one*, where *many* elements from the source might be connected to *one* element from the target (but not the other way around).
 Below is one such function.

 ![Function from a bigger set to a smaller one](../01_set/function_big_small.svg)